zsparal/api-documentation/source/reference/v2/profiles-api/enable-method.rst

 Enable a payment method on a specific or authenticated profile to use it with payments.

-.. note:: Not all payment methods can be enabled via this API call.
-The API will return an error when this is the case
+.. note:: Some payment methods might need extra steps to be enabled (like PayPal and its authentication).
-          with a link to the Mollie Dashboard where the method can be enabled manually.
+          In those cases, the status will be set to pending and the response will contain a link to continue the enablement.

 Parameters
 ----------